pcc.edu/programs/criminal-justice/

 CJA 111.
 Introduction to Criminal Justice System - Police.
 3 Credits.

 Provides an overview of the role of police in society.
 Introduces theories of crime causation and their implication on agency policy and practice.
 Examines crime trends, organizational structures, policies, strategies and tactics employed to ensure police effectiveness, efficiency and equity.
-Prerequisite: Placement into WR 121Z.
+Prerequisite: WR 121Z.
 Audit available.

 CJA 112.
 Introduction to Criminal Justice System - Courts.
 3 Credits.